 Thank you for your interest in the High School Boarding Program for International Students and BC Non-resident Students at Whistler Waldorf School.
 Please review the following application procedure carefully.

-Please submit the items below to the WWS Registrar at email@example.com.
+Please submit the items below to our Admissions Manager at firstname.lastname@example.org.

 - Completed Application Form

 - Completed Student Questionnaire